phormio/psr7-cookies/docs/api.md

 an "integer" can be a PHP string that looks like an integer.

 If `expire` is an integer,
-it is treated as a Unix timestamp.
+or a scalar that looks like an integer, it is treated as a Unix timestamp.

 Note that a value of zero for `expire` is not treated